 We will not share your information with others.

-The FAFSA is ultimately your guide to exactly what kind of funding you qualify for: grants, loans, parent loans, and work study.
-Even if you don’t believe you’ll need to take advantage of these resources, knowing that they’re available is always a good practice.
-It never hurts to keep your options open.
-Not to mention, certain scholarships factor in a student’s financial need when choosing a recipient.
-The FAFSA is how college financial aid offices determine whether a student qualifies for some types of scholarships, and all types of need-based federal, state, and college grants.
-Filling out the FAFSA gives you a baseline for financing your college education.
-If you have funding in place for the fall and spring semesters, completing the current year’s FAFSA may open up aid options for you in the summer.
+Some scholarships, like our $20K annual Impact Scholarships, are purely merit-based and awarded upon admission to students who are academically qualified.
+But many scholarships factor in a student’s financial need when choosing a recipient.
+In general, the FAFSA is how college financial aid offices determine whether a student qualifies for some types of scholarships, and all types of need-based federal, state, and college grants.
+Filling out the FAFSA gives you and your student a baseline for financing her college education.
+And if you have funding in place for the fall and spring semesters, completing the current year’s FAFSA may open up aid options for your student in the summer.

 Your family’s financial information changes each year.
 If you don’t keep your FAFSA updated, your college will not be able to determine your student’s aid eligibility.
 That means your family might miss out on new or extra federal, state, or institutional funding from year to year.
 You don’t want to pass up extra assistance.
 You never know when your family might need it.

 The FAFSA application is in your student’s name, but completing it together provides her with a financial understanding that will benefit her even after college.
 Keeping your FAFSA updated has other benefits, too.
 For instance, it can make a significant difference if your family were to fall into financial hardship.
 In addition, if you have more than one child, once the first student’s FAFSA is complete, a hyperlink appears and allows you to transfer your family’s information into another child’s FAFSA.
 The FAFSA information can also be used if your student chooses to apply to graduate school.